Updated: Sep 8

 Brahma Granthi 101 - Sacrum, Hips, Bandhas

-The Sacrum is the bace of our spine, the root of our posture, so, in the Vedic perspective, the Sacrum is the structural heart of Bramha Granthi.
+The Sacrum is the base of our spine, the root of our posture, so, in the Vedic perspective, the Sacrum is the structural heart of Bramha Granthi.
 It lies deep inside the pelvis so its position and movement is difficult to see and feel.
-So the bigger structures surrounding the sacrum, two large handles that define the outer shape of the pelvis, provide an entry level to understanding the sacrum.
-With many other easily “definable” boney landmarks, and that the best place to start any new structural, functional or energetic exploration is through the Apanic perspective of grounding, Bramha Granthi is the perfect entry point for a deeper descent dow the rabbit hole of Somatic Awareness.
+So the bigger structures surrounding the sacrum, two large handles that define the outer shape of the pelvis, provide an entry-level to understanding the sacrum.
+With many other easily “definable” boney landmarks, and that the best place to start any new structural, functional or energetic exploration is through the Apanic perspective of grounding, Bramha Granthi is the perfect entry point for a deeper descent down the rabbit hole of Somatic Awareness.
 But, there’s a catch.
-Because, Bramha granthi also contains primitive existential relationship programming that most everyone has at least some less than kind history with.
+Because Bramha granthi also contains primitive existential relationship programming that most everyone has at least some less than kind history with.
 So great care and compassion is absolutely required to therapeutically untie, even just at the structural level, this amazing Knot.
-But not to worry, because the ease to accurately feel these large bones will get us over the nervousness of learning therapeutic palpation around our Naught Bits quickly.
+But not to worry, because the large easy to feel bones will get us over the nervousness of learning therapeutic palpation around our Naught Bits quickly.

 The Major Bony Landmarks of the Pelvis

 Using our careful sensitive hands we will now learn to physically connect to, and at the same time become physically aware of each of these bony landmarks of the pelvis.
-Once this sense of connecting from outside to become aware from the inside becomes clear and steady, only then can we begin to feel and understand our pelvis’s position in space, ie Posture.
+Once this sense of connecting from outside your body to become aware from the inside your body becomes clear and steady, only then can we begin to feel and understand our pelvis’s position in space, ie Posture.

 Palpation Exercise 2